-- (2) Enter the IP address of the network disk, and enter the default file.
-Note: Please refer to the User Manual of NAS for creating the file path. - (3) Click to add the network disk.
+(2) Enter the IP address of the network disk, and the default file path is /dvr/share.

+Note: The network disk file path name share is user-defined while creating the DVR network storage.
+Please refer to the User Manual of NAS for creating the file path.

+(3) Click to add the network disk.